Premier Hip Arthroscopy

 Femoroacetabular impingement (FAI or hip impingement) is a common painful hip condition that is a leading cause of osteoarthritis if left untreated.
 Dean Matsuda, MD, is a world-renowned expert and authority on femoroacetabular impingement and has developed the techniques used to successfully treat even the most extreme forms of this condition using minimally invasive outpatient hip arthroscopy.
 At Premier Hip Arthroscopy, Dr. Matsuda offers state-of-the-art diagnosis and treatment of FAI.
-If you have hip or groin pain that’s interfering with your quality of your life, call Marina Del Rey, California, office or schedule a consultation online today.
+If you have hip or groin pain that’s interfering with your quality of your life, call our Marina Del Rey / Los Angeles California office, or schedule a consultation online today.

 FAI (femoroacetabular impingement) is a painful condition that appears when abnormal bone growth in your femur or acetabulum (socket) leads to impingement (pinching) of the two hip bones often in hip flexion with subsequent damage or tearing of the hip labrum.
 Left untreated, it is thought to be the #1 cause of severe hip arthritis requiring hip replacement surgery.